Pushing Daisies: TV Shows cancelled before their time

 Nahnatchka Khan’s campy acerbic sitcom felt like an enthusiastic subversion of every New York City-based sitcom trope in existence.
 Starring Krysten Ritter (Jessica Jones) as an unapologetic party girl, Dreama Walker (Gran Torino) as a wholesome goody-goody, Eric André (Rough Night) as a timid barista, and James Van Der Beek (Dawson’s Creek) as an exaggerated caricature of himself, the show was bustling with dark humor and witty takes on pop culture.
 So of course ABC cancelled it midway through the second season, denying fans the opportunity to at least enjoy the final eight episodes of the show.

-The CW show about a dude who discovers his parents sold his soul to the devil starred Ray “Leland Palmer” Wise as Satan.
+The CW show about a dude who discovers his parents sold his soul to the devil starred Ray “Leland Palmer” Wise as Satan and the irrepressible alpha weirdo Tyler Labine as dude’s best bud.
 What sort of a world do we live in where a network sees two season’s worth of that and decides, “nah, not for us”?
 Apparently this one.
 Suffice to say there are still numerous fans who would sell their soul to get the show back on TV.

 Ryan Murphy’s teen show hinted at a recurring theme he’d go on to explore with Glee & Scream Queens: the subversion of teen show tropes.
 With Popular, the show walked a fine line between drama & parody, following two girls on opposite sides of the “popularity fence” (Leslie Bibb & Carly Pope) who are forced together when their parents start dating and get married.
 Murphy had nothing but terrible things to say about The WB after it cancelled Popular after just two seasons.